 The author and co-editor of seven books as well as the eleven-volume The Young Oxford History of African Americans, he has written numerous essays, articles, and reviews on different aspects of American and African American history.
 Among his books are the critically recognized, In Their Own Interests: Race, Class and Power in 20th Century Norfolk (University of California Press, 1991); the award-winning To Make Our World Anew: A History of African Americans (Oxford University Press, 2000); and the widely acclaimed Love on Trial: An American Scandal in Black and White (WW Norton, 2001).
 His most recent books are The African American Urban Experience: Perspectives from the Colonial Period to the Present, (2004), and Defending Diversity: Affirmative Action at the University of Michigan (2004).

 Mr. Lewis has been a member of several academic and community boards, founding co-editor of the award-winning book series American Crossroads (University of California Press) and, since 2008, a fellow of the American Academy of Arts and Sciences.

-Principal and Co-Chief Investment Officer, Kingdon Capital Management
+Chief Investment Officer, Kingdon Capital Management

 Michael J. Mackey is a Principal and Co-Chief Investment Officer of Kingdon Capital Management (“Kingdon”).
 Kingdon is a New York-based investment management firm that invests globally in fundamental, equity oriented and credit focused opportunities.
 Founded in 1983, the firm currently manages over $2.5 billion in assets for its principals and investors, including endowments, foundations, institutions, high net worth individuals and family offices.
 Mr. Mackey received his BBA degree in Finance and Accounting in 1993 from the University of Michigan Ross School of Business.
 Mr. Mackey lives in Armonk, New York, with his wife Betsy and children Amanda and Jackson.